Saurabh-0532/Atlan-backend-development-/README.md

 - You project will be accessible in your localhost or local network.

 ## Deployment
-For deployment, open `form/settings.py` file and uncomment code from line 131 to 159.
+For deployment open the pdf 'design specification 'in the folder name 'Documents'

 ## License